 A variety of alternative actuation and control methods have been added over more recent years, so that today a full range of temperature control valves is available.
 Our products have gained an enviable reputation for reliability, robust operation and minimal maintenance requirements, based on expert design and proven engineering skills.

-Walton’s Quality Management System was first certified in the 1980s to the NATO Inspection System Requirements for Industry AQAP4.
-In the 1990s this progressed to the BS 5750 Quality Standard and then the International Standards Organisation ISO 9001, firstly with the 2001 version of the standard.
+Walton’s Quality Management System was first certified in the 1980s to the NATO Inspection System Requirements for Industry AQAP4, and then the BS 5750 Quality Standard.
+In the 1990s Walton migrated to the International Standards Organisation ISO 9001, adopting the 1994, 2000 and 2008 versions of the standard.

 Our computerised manufacturing management system tracks sales orders and controls all aspects of procurement, production and despatch, ensuring that a high standard of delivery performance is maintained.

 We machine many valve components ourselves in our well-equipped machine shop using materials of known origin purchased only from approved suppliers.
 Other parts are procured directly from high-quality, market-leading manufacturers.